RedHatInsights/insights-core/docs/docs_guidelines.rst

 that can be easily published on websites like `Read The Docs`_.
 There are a few simple steps that should be followed by developers when creating or modifying code to be merged into the insights-core project.
-First, provide useful comments to allow a user of your mapper to understand what it does and how to use it.
+First, provide useful comments to allow a user of your parser to understand what it does and how to use it.
 Second follow the style chosen for the insights-core project.
 And Third, test your docs by generating them and making sure that they are correct.

-This document demonstrates a mapper, but reducers may be documented following the same guidelines and examples.
+This document demonstrates a parser, but combiners may be documented following the same guidelines and examples.

 Goal of Documentation in Code